Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Application to linear systems

-where $\lmd$ and $\mu$ are both constants.
-The cyber-physical/numerical Lyapunov inequality (\ref{numerical-Lyapunov-Ito-LMI}) immediately gives
+where $\lmd$ and $\mu$ are both real constants.
+The CPS Lyapunov inequality (\ref{numerical-Lyapunov-Ito-LMI}) immediately gives

-According to Theorem \ref{linearSDE-equivalence}, this is the necessary and sufficent condition for mean-square exponential stability of the linear scalar physical system/SDE, the cyber system/Euler-Maruyama method, and the linear CPS/SiDE (\ref{linearSiDE-xy}) with $n=m=1$, $F= \lambda$ and $G_1 = \mu$.
-It is observed that inequality (\ref{Lyapunov-Ito-LMI-scalar}) is exactly the inequality (4.3) in \cite{higham2000} with $\theta =0$ for the Euler-Maruyama method.
-Note that the inequality (\ref{Lyapunov-Ito-LMI-scalar}) in \cite{higham2000} is the very special sclar case of our result (\ref{numerical-Lyapunov-Ito-LMI}) that applies to general multi-dimensional linear systems.
+According to Theorem \ref{linearSDE-equivalence}, this is the necessary and sufficent condition for mean-square exponential stability of the linear scalar physical system (\ref{scalarSDE-linear}), its cyber system of the Euler-Maruyama method, and its CPS of the Euler-Maruyama method, that is, (\ref{linearSiDE-xy}) with $n=m=1$, $F= \lambda$ and $G_1 = \mu$.
+It is observed that (\ref{Lyapunov-Ito-LMI-scalar}) is exactly the inequality (4.3) in \cite{higham2000} with $\theta =0$ for the Euler-Maruyama method.
+Obviously, (\ref{Lyapunov-Ito-LMI-scalar}) is the very scalar case of our CPS Lyapunov inequality (\ref{numerical-Lyapunov-Ito-LMI}) that applies to general multi-dimensional linear systems. \end{remark}